 Eurostar makes a Lille day trip from London a breeze.

-The first train from London St. Pancras International station leaves shortly before 7 am and arrives in Lille before 9:30 am; and the last return train leaves at 9 pm, getting into St. Pancras at 9.30 pm.
+The first train from London St. Pancras International Station leaves shortly before 7 am and arrives in Lille before 9:30 am; the last return train arrives back at St. Pancras at 10 pm.

 DAY TRIP TO LILLE FROM BELGIAN CITIES BY TRAIN